hmchen47/DataScience/Notes/a18e-PCA.md

     + the first component, `PC1`
       + a kind of `Size` component
       + all of the features have the same sign (positive)
-      + describing a contrast between houses having large values and houses having small values for these features
+      + describing a contrast btw houses w/ large values and houses w/ small values for these features
     + the third component `PC3`
       + features `GarageArea` and `YearRemodAdd` both w/ near-zero loadings
       + mostly about `TotalBsmtSF` and `GrLivArea`